AbdallahQoutbAli/Data-Modeling-with-Apache-Cassandra/README.md

-# Data-Engineer-Nanodegree-Projects-Udacity
+# Data Modeling with Postgres and Apache Cassandra
 Projects done in the [Data Engineer Nanodegree by Udacity.com](https://www.udacity.com/course/data-engineer-nanodegree--nd027)

-#### Project 1: Data Modeling with Postgres and Apache Cassandra

 #### The image below is a screenshot of what the denormalized data should appear like in the event_datafile_new.csv